H1-B Visa Fees

 The Premium Processing fee may be paid by either the employee or the employer.
-If the employee pays the premium fee the application must be accompanied with an explanation written by the employer detailing why this was necessary.
+If the employee pays the premium fee the application must be accompanied by an explanation written by the employer detailing why this was necessary.
 This explanation is required so that employees are not compelled to pay for Premium Processing by their employer.

 Immigration Attorney Fee

 Each H-1B application has its own nuances and specific requirements based on the circumstances of the applicant and what they seek to accomplish in the United States.
 This wide variation in possibilities and the issues that can potentially arise throughout the process make hiring an immigration attorney a necessity for many.
 Some wait until problems arise before doing so, while others retain an attorney to streamline the process from end to end.
 Having an attorney handle the application process can improve the chances of acceptance, especially in more complex cases.
 The cost of an immigration attorney varies greatly, from anywhere from $500 to $3000 or more.

 Upon entering the country H-1B visa holders must get their passports stamped with an H-1B stamp to indicate that their application was successful and they were granted the visa.
 The cost of this stamp depends on the visa holder’s country of origin.
 The requirements for receiving the stamp are as follows:

 - A 600 x 600 photograph of the visa holder

 - Completed application payment